pierre-rouleau/pel/doc/pel-manual.rst

 **Description:**

-From you terminal shell, execute the commands show below.
+From you terminal shell, execute the commands shown below.
 They change the current directory to the directory where you downloaded the PEL source code, and then issue two make commands: ``make clean`` and then ``make first-build``.